isomerpages/nparks-skyrise/_skyrise-greenery/Vertical Greenery.md

 Due to the thin profile of the system and gravity, the substrate media dries up rapidly and contributes to the high rate of evaporation.
 As such, drought-tolerant plants are a better choice for vertical greenery systems despite having a complete irrigation system in place.
 However, it is not an absolute criterion.
 With a suitable and timely irrigation regime, appropriate planting media, and proper system design, it is still possible to grow a wide variety of plants.

-Click here for a recommended list of plants for green walls.
+Head to our plant resources page for recommendations of plants for green walls.